 As a parent, I couldn’t stand by and let my kids grow up feeling powerless and mistrustful.
 And I have always taught them that if you see something wrong, then do something about it.
 Instead of waiting for someone else to solve a problem, be that someone.
 Do your part.
 And that’s why to walk the walk, I had to run.

 I grew up in a mostly working-class community.
 My mom was a public school teacher and my father is a small business owner.
 It was a tight-knit, family-focused community that taught me to think on my feet and always look out for your friends and neighbors.
+Most of all, it taught me the value of hard work, perseverance, and a passion for standing up for your beliefs.
+Because I was raised to always give one hundred percent, I was able to receive my bachelor’s degree from Columbia University and to earn my Masters Degree from the University of California, Los Angeles.

 Being raised to jump in and lend a hand to anyone in need is how I came to start my non-profit.
 My husband Todd and I were out to dinner with our children to celebrate our son’s birthday when we learned that the crayons he’d received with his menu were going to be thrown out after we left, even though they hadn’t been used.
 Talking to the manager, I learned that crayons, which don’t biodegrade, were tossed in the trash by most restaurants.
 So perfectly good art supplies were filling landfills simply because no one had seen this problem as an opportunity.